nmonrio/wave_packet_sim/README.md

 As well ensure that the `python.exe` is in the Windows PATH (you can check this by running the command `python` on the cmd).

 ## Instructions of use
 GUI is in development process.
-However, to run the code run the `main.py` module.
+However, to run the code for each of the exercises run the the correspondent modules with each of the exercises.